Projectivism

-Projectivism in philosophy involves attributing (projecting) qualities to an object as if those qualities actually belong to it.
+Projectivism or projectionism in philosophy involves attributing (projecting) qualities to an object as if those qualities actually belong to it.
 It is a theory for how people interact with the world and has been applied in both ethics and general philosophy.
 It is derived from the Humean idea that all judgements about the world derive from internal experience, and that people therefore project their emotional state onto the world and interpret it through the lens of their own experience.
 Projectivism can conflict with moral realism, which asserts that moral judgements can be determined from empirical facts, i.e., some things are objectively right or wrong.

-Projectivism in ethics and meta-ethics
+Origins

 The origins of projectivism lie with David Hume, who describes the view in Treatise on Human Nature: "Tis a common observation, that the mind has a great propensity to spread itself on external objects, and to conjoin with them any internal impressions, which they occasion, and which always make their appearance at the same time that these objects discover themselves to the senses."